-Less than a year ago, Bishop Gutiérrez laid out 10 ideas for the future of the diocese.
+In November 2018, Bishop Gutiérrez laid out 10 ideas for the future of the diocese.
 Included on that priority list was the need to have a centralized place for faith, learning, and leadership for both clergy and lay leaders.
 The idea for this educational and spiritual institute of learning has progressed quickly since then.

 This program was initially introduced to the diocese as “Shepherd’s Call” and renamed Serviam: An Institute for Faith, Learning and Leadership.
 Serviam is Latin for “I will serve.”
 It is taken from the Christian tradition of St. Michael’s response to God (Revelation 12:7-9).
 In contrast to Satan’s rebellion (non-serviam), St. Michael courageously places service to God above all else.
 The Serviam Institute reflects our own commitment to faithfully and humbly serve others in the Name of Jesus Christ.